 If you’re looking for other Easter desserts, try my Chocolate Peanut Butter Birds Nest Cookies or my Cookie Dough Easter Eggs!

-- Chocolate cookies-This cookie recipe is deeply chocolatey!
-They’re rich, fudgy, soft and chewy.
+- They’re rich, fudgy, soft and chewy.

 - All purpose flour